Imagine a stool, three legs that hold up the seat. Without one of the legs, the stool becomes unstable.

 Necessary– It may take asking yourself a few questions, to figure out this one.
 Why are we vested in sharing our perspective?
 What’s our goal for the conversation?
 Were we invited to give feedback?
 Or, are we trying to ‘advise’ someone to their ignorance?
 Is what we’re about to say, for the greater good of the person we are speaking/writing to, for the greater good of the dialog?
 I ask myself, “Is what I am about to say, think or do, going to take me one step closer to my goal or one step further away?”

 There are times that we need to speak up.
 Say, we see a way to help someone be more efficient or correct something small before it gets big.
-Maybe we need to set a healthy boundary on how others speak to us, or what we are willing or not willing to do for someone.
+Maybe we need to set a healthy boundary for how others speak to us, or what we are willing or not willing to do for someone.
 The more necessary the conversation, often the scarier it runs the risk of feeling.
 Which is why adding the elements of True and Kind can help the conversation go better for all parties.

 In communication, there is another area to consider.
 Let’s call this the fourth leg of the stool, increasing stability.